exodrifter/website/content/notes/no-signal-playtesting-steps.md

 3. Upload the recording of the playtest to the Dropbox URL I have provided to you.
 I may retain the video recording in order to analyze it, but I will not store it perpetually.
 4. Send me your answers to the post-play questionnaire:
 	- What platform (Windows/Mac/Linux) are you playing on?
-	- How would you describe the layout of the station?
+	- What is the layout of the station?
 	- What are your goals in the game?
-	- Where do you want to go next?
+	- What do you want to see in the game that you haven't seen yet?
 	- Did you run into anything buggy or confusing?
 What were they?
 	- Any other feedback you'd like to provide?
 	- I will credit you as a playtester, if you wish.
 How do you want to be named in the credits?